DPapam/-PARAMETRIC-CREATION-OF-SUDOKU-PUZZLES-WITH-UNIQUE-SOLUTIONS-/README.md

 - random
 - time

--> Step 2:  Make sure to have the pictures folder and the Mirage.wav in the directory of the .py files
+-> Step 2:  Make sure to have the pictures folder and the Mirage.wav(it's in the Mirage.rar file) in the directory of the .py files

 -> Step 3:  Run the modified_graphics.py file which has the graphics of the program